gritzko/librdx/RDX.md

 RDX data types are fully commutative, associative and idempotent.
 Hence, RDX is fully immune to reordering or duplication of updates.

-RDX has a binary/TLV and a text/JSON-like variants.

 ##  Data types

-RDX has five primitive `FIRST` types:
+RDX has five "primitive" `FIRST` types:

  1. Float: 64 bit IEEE float known as `double` in most languages,
  2. Integer: `int64_t` little-endian, two's complement,